King Charles III to begin most significant US visit: What to know

 Recommended Storieslist of 1 itemend of list

-It also comes at a time when relations between the US and UK are particularly sensitive, amid public differences over President Donald Trump’s war on Iran.
+It also comes at a time when relations between the US and the UK are particularly sensitive, amid public differences over President Donald Trump’s war on Iran.

-The four-day trip will go ahead “as planned”, Buckingham Palace has said, despite heightened security concerns following the shooting incident in Washington DC on Saturday night.
+The four-day trip will go ahead “as planned”, Buckingham Palace has said, despite heightened security concerns following the shooting incident in Washington, DC, on Saturday night.

 Here is what we know: